 Job Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) reports that acting positions are predicted to grow only 4% from 2012-2022.
+The U.S. Bureau of Labor Statistics (BLS) reports that acting positions are predicted to grow 10% from 2014-2024.
 Theatre and other performing arts actors can expect stiffer competition for roles compared to film actors.
-Actors earned a mean hourly wage of $37.28 as of 2014, but there was a huge variance in possible salaries.
-Dancing and choreography jobs are expected to increase 13% from 2012-2022, and these professionals made an average hourly wage of $18.53 in 2014, reported the BLS.
+Actors earned a mean hourly wage of $37.47 as of 2015, but there was a huge variance in possible salaries.
+Dancing and choreography jobs are expected to increase 5% from 2014-2024, and these professionals made an average hourly wage of $18.14 in 2015, reported the BLS.
 As with actors, wages varied quite a bit for dancers, and many workers face periods of unemployment that can affect their earnings.